biocorecrg/RNAseq_course_2019/docs/module1.md

 |<img src="images/encode2.png" width="800" align="middle" />|

 Since to download all fastq-files for this experiemnt takes a lot of time and to restrict the analysis computation time, we selected reads that are mapping only to the chromosome 10.
-Here is how to obtain these files:
+Please run the following commands to obtain these files:

 ```{bash}
 wget https://public-docs.crg.es/biocore/projects/training/RNAseq_2019/resources.tar